abdiastenas/Code-Coder/src/technologies/2022/week 2/Week 2 Challenges.md

 # FIRST CODE CORE CHALLENGE 🚲
 ## Mission Statement

-	I am Abdias, a motion designer.
-I have created videos for brands in animation and film.
+	I am Abdias, a filmmaker and motion designer with over a decade of adventures with brands like Casa de Dios and McDonald's.

 	I have started my journey this 2022 in the coding development field with the goal to learn, grow and become a software developer by the end of the year.

+	My mission is to create better solutions for the economy and the housing issue in latin america.
-	I’m curious, perseverant and always open to learn, hoping to be able to contribute to the data technologies that drives our modern world, with the objective to create better solutions for the world’s economy and the housing issue.
+	I’m curious, resiliant and always open to learn, knowing every mistake is an opportunity to learn and grow, hoping to be able to contribute to the data technologies that drives our modern world.